dnsjava/dnsjava/README.md

 ## Details on how this repository is maintained

-This repository is populated using the git-svn tool, initially by doing issuing the following command:
+This repository is populated using the git-svn tool, initially by running the following command:
 `git svn clone --stdlayout http://svn.code.sf.net/p/dnsjava/code`

 I then manually pushed the master branch onto the branch `upstream`